 Do the interviewers feel good with you?
 Do you keep an eye contact?
 Do you do everything you should do while talking to the customer?

-Unless you present yourself as a friendly, patient, and customer oriented pharmacist, your great qualification won’t help you.
+Unless you present yourself as a friendly, patient, and customer oriented pharmacist, your great qualification won’t help you to get a job.
 They will hire someone else.

-If you have no previous working experience, try to speak about similar situations from other jobs, from the college, from the family life.
-All you have to do is to talk about the situation when you did something extraordinary.
-Your attitude matters, not the details of the situation.
+If you have no previous experience with going above and beyond in job, try to speak about similar situations from the college, or even from your family life.
+All you have to do is to talk about the situation when you did something extraordinary for another human being.
+Your attitude matters the most.

 - How would you deal with an angry customer?